-The real value passed to Trunc or Round was not within the Integer range -32768..32767.
+The real value passed to Trunc or Round was not within the Integer range - 32768..32767.

-FF Heap/stack collision.
+- F0 Overlay file not found. - FF Heap/stack collision.

 A call was made to the standard procedure New or to a recursive subprogram, and there is insufficient free memory between the heap pointer (HeapPtr) and the recursion stack pointer (RecurPtr).